 Music has always been a part of her life whether listening to it or playing piano.
 Jessica always had a love for music growing up and was enthusiastic to begin piano lessons when the opportunity arose as a child.
 She hopes to nurture in her students this same enthusiasm for the piano and for exploring music.
 Her goal is to make lessons an enjoyable experience and to look at each student as an individual in personalizing lessons to their degree of dedication and personal musical style.

-Russell Reed, Composer and Pianist
+Russell Reed, Pianist and Resident Composer

 West Lake Location